 Workplace Harassment Threatens Your Corporate Culture

 Trends in corporate culture over the past few years have shifted from focusing on how employees can contribute to the organization toward a holistic focus on the employee’s experience within the company.
 Part of this has been driven by increased competitiveness in the labor market, and part by the demands of today’s growing millennial workforce.
 As this trend continues to build, so has awareness of workplace harassment.
-For businesses to attract and maintain a quality staff, they must protect their employee-centric culture from the risks posed by harassment.
+For businesses to attract and maintain a quality staff, they must protect their employee-centric culture from the risks posed by harassing behavior.

 How to Protect Your Company from Workplace Harassment